VIN-y/MissChanger/Tests/Filament Compatibility/README.md

 3. The speed profile for PLA is difference than that of PETG and other material.
 The max flow rate is not as high.

-4. The material cannot be printed continuously in a chamber 35°C or above.
-However, in a chamber at ~35°C it can still be printed in quick pulses, where the nozzle will heat up and and print then immediately turn off when docked.
+4. Heat creep chamber temperature ~35°C or above.

+   * However, in a chamber at ~35°C it can still be printed in quick pulses, where the nozzle will heat up for a short print, then immediately turn off when docked.

 ### PETG